Reporting to the Greenhouse Gas Emissions Reporting Program

 Under the authority of Section 46 of the Canadian Environmental Protection Act (CEPA), operators of facilities that meet the criteria specified in the annual notice with respect to reporting of greenhouse gases (GHGs), published in the Canada Gazette, are required to report facility GHG emissions to Environment and Climate Change Canada by the annual June 1st reporting deadline.

-Environment and Climate Change Canada’s Single Window system consists of a central web tool called the Single Window Information Manager (SWIM), where reporters can manage organizational information and which connects to a series of reporting modules that support various partner programs, including Environment and Climate Change Canada’s Greenhouse Gas Emissions Reporting Program.
-The Government of Canada GCKey Service or Sign-In Partners is used to log into the Single Window system.
+Operators of facilities that are subject to the reporting requirements use Environment and Climate Change Canada’s Single Window system to report their information.
 The Single Window system streamlines the reporting to national and various provincial jurisdictions, thus helping to reduce the reporting burden and the overall costs to governments.
 Provincial partners using this system for GHG reporting include Alberta, British Columbia, Ontario and New Brunswick.

 - updates to the Global Warming Potential (GWP) values that facilities are required to use to assess whether they meet the 50-kilotonne (kt) carbon dioxide equivalent (CO2 eq.) reporting threshold and in reporting their emissions (issued in the 2013 Notice);